-Hopefully you have gained an understanding about the content stored on the Ethereum blockchain and how to dissect the logs of smart contract events in order to see their interactions.
+Hopefully, you have gained an understanding of the content stored on the Ethereum blockchain and how to dissect the logs of smart contract events to see their interactions.
 As you have learned from this article, reading from the blockchain is hard and the process to access the data faster is quite involving.

 Tools and services to help you access blockchain data

-In order not having to do the whole process by yourself, there are fortunately different tools and services available.
-For example we blogged about working with Ethereum data on Google Big Query here: https://www.anyblockanalytics.com/news/analyse-transactions-with-ethereum-google-bigquery-data-set/
+In order not to have to do the whole process by yourself, there are fortunately different tools and services available.
+For example, we blogged about working with Ethereum data on Google Big Query here: http://test.anyblockanalytics.com/news/analyse-transactions-with-ethereum-google-bigquery-data-set/

 In any case: Happy BUIDLing and stay awesome!